Student Advocacy liaises with other areas of the University to help you get positive outcomes for challenges you might be experiencing.

 When should I go to Student Advocacy?

-If you've got an issue or concern that you're unsure how to deal with or can't resolve yourself, Student Advocacy should be your first point of call.
+If you have an issue or concern that you are unsure how to deal with or cannot resolve yourself, you can contact Student Advocacy.

 Please refer to the Advocacy Charter (PDF, 99.76 KB).

 How to contact us

 You should complete the online enquiry form to request advice from Student Advocacy.
 When you submit the form, please ensure you provide as much information as possible so that we can provide you with detailed advice.

 At times, the Advocacy Officer may need to speak with you.
 In that case, you will receive an email with a suggested time for when they will call you.

 'Ask CDU' is a knowledge base of frequently asked questions that provides answers to common problems any time of the day or night.